impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==

+= 2.10.2: April 14th, 2021 =
+* Changed: Stripe fee does not apply to Brazil due to Stripe limitations
+* Fixed: Migration for creating the logs table is now compatible with MySQL 5.5 and up
+* Fixed: When an authentication error occurs on the Donor Dashboard the user can no longer see others' donations
+* Fixed: Made sure that under no circumstances can logging cause an exception... to avoid irony
+* Fixed: Activating GiveWP will now generate a Donor Dashboard page ONLY if one does not already exist

 = 2.10.1: March 30th, 2021 =
 * Fixed: Fatal error triggered by the Donor Dashboard on PHP 5.6